MileHacker Logo

 Best Times to Visit

 Spring (April-May) months bring mild, pleasant temperatures, typically 10-20°C (50-68°F).
-There is moderate rainfall, but typically much sunshine.
-Flora begins to bloom, making parks and countryside appealing.
+There is moderate rainfall, but generally much sunshine.
+Flora begins to bloom, making gardens and countryside appealing.
 Summer (June-August) in Nîmes is hot and dry, with the weather often climbing to 25-35°C (77-95°F).
 July and August are the hottest months.
-Precipitation is low, but high humidity can occur, making the heat seem more intense.
+Precipitation is low, but high humidity can occur, making the heat experience more intense.
 Autumn (September-October) temperatures stay pleasant and warm, typically between 15-25°C (59-77°F).
-Occasional rainfall happens, notably in October, but sunny days remain common.
+Occasional rainfall happens, notably during The month of october, but sunny days remain common.
 Autumn colors in vineyards are beautiful.
 Winter (November-March) is cool and sometimes cold, having temperatures 5-12°C (41-54°F).
 Moderate rainfall is typical, and frost can occur.
 Snow is rare.
-The Mistral wind, a strong, cold, dry wind, often impacts Nîmes at this time of year, leading to sudden temperature drops but also very clear skies.
+The Mistral wind, a strong, cold, dry wind, often impacts Nîmes at this time of year, leading to sudden temperature drops in addition to very clear skies.

 Seasonal Climate Overview